 Area Students Invited to Apply for WESTconsin’s Scholarship Program

-WESTERN, WI—WESTconsin Credit Union is offering up to thirteen, $1,000 scholarships to graduating high school seniors from the class of 2017 as part of the credit union’s Scholarship Program.
+WESTERN, WI—WESTconsin Credit Union is offering up to fifteen $1,000 scholarships to graduating high school seniors from the Class of 2021 as part of the credit union’s Scholarship Program.
 The goal is to award one scholarship in each community served by a WESTconsin office.
-These areas include Amery, Baldwin, Barron, Chippewa Falls, Eau Claire, Ellsworth, Hudson, Menomonie, New Richmond, Prescott, River Falls and Spring Valley.
-Scholarship recipients will be announced in May of 2017.
+These areas include Altoona, Amery, Baldwin, Barron, Chippewa Falls, Eau Claire, Ellsworth, Hudson, Menomonie, New Richmond, Prescott, River Falls and Spring Valley.
+Scholarship recipients will be announced in May 2021.

-Online applications are accessible from WESTconsin’s website, westconsincu.org, and full instructions are provided.
-Applications will be accepted through midnight on Tuesday, February 14, 2017.
+Online applications are accessible on WESTconsin’s Scholarship Program webpage, where full instructions are available.
+Applications will be accepted through midnight on Monday, March 1, 2021.

 WESTconsin has offered the Student Scholarship Program since 1995.
-To date, over $200,000 in scholarship funds have been awarded to local students from throughout west central Wisconsin to assist them in continuing their education.
-For information regarding the program, contact Melissa Schutz at [email protected] or call (715) 235-3403, ext.
-7772.
+To date, over $296,000 in scholarship funds have been awarded to local students from throughout west central Wisconsin to assist them in continuing their education.
+For information regarding the program, contact Emma Bartz at [email protected]WESTconsincu.org or call (715) 235-3403, ext.
+7787.